osate/osate2/core/org.osate.help/html/plugins/latency.md

 unless the model includes additional information from which to derive the latency contributions (see next sections).

-**Note**: This simple end-to-end flow latency model does not take into account any sampling, queuing, or partition latency contributions.
+**Note**: If the model only includes flow latency values then the analysis does not take into account any sampling, queuing, or partition latency contributions.
+Once partition information, thread periods and periodic process, queue sizes are added to the model those latency contributions are accounted for as well.

 Latency Contributions by Periodic Sampling Processing
 =====================================================